Melting point

 Principle and method of analysis

-- Capillary method : the sample is placed in a capillary tube that is gradually heated until it melts completely.
+- Capillary method : the sample is placed in a capillary tube which is gradually heated until it melts completely.
 This simple method is suitable for pure and crystalline products (fatty acids, waxes, butters, excipients, active ingredients).

-For further studies, also discover:
+For further studies, also see:

-- differential scanning calorimetry (DSC) for the analysis of thermal transitions,
+- Differential scanning calorimetry (DSC) for the analysis of thermal transitions,

 Industrial applications